Buy Now

 Step 1: Select the cell for the combined data.

-Step 2: Enter the formula with the ampersand operator.
+Step 2: Enter the formula.

-Step 3: Execute the formula.
+Step 3: Execute and Apply.

 Combining Two Columns Using the TEXTJOIN Function

-Your formula should look like this: =TEXTJOIN(" ", TRUE, A2, B2)
+Formula: =TEXTJOIN(" ", TRUE, A2, B2)

 Combining Two Columns With a Space Using Flash Fill